chris-caballero/FAT32-FS-Project/README.md

 ```
 How to use:
-  make: Compiles the program
+  make: Compiles the program as "project3"
-  make start: Runs the produced "Project3" executable using the "fat32.img"
+  make start: Runs the produced "project3" executable using the "fat32.img"
-  Project3 <imageFile>: Executes the executable using imageFile as the target for the program.
+  project3 <imageFile>: Executes the executable using imageFile as the target for the program.
  ```

  ```